SSWConsulting/SSW.Rules.Content/rules/generate-ai-images/rule.md

 * **Uploading:** Most AI image generators allow you to upload an existing image so that the AI will create different variations of it.

 ::: greybox
-“A scene”
+"A scene"
 :::

 ::: bad
 Figure: Bad example - A vague prompt like this gives an ambiguous image
 :::

 ::: greybox
-“A snowy mountain landscape at sunset: majestic peaks adorned with glistening snow, bathed in warm hues, creating an ethereal and serene atmosphere.
+"A snowy mountain landscape at sunset: majestic peaks adorned with glistening snow, bathed in warm hues, creating an ethereal and serene atmosphere.
 The scene evokes awe as untouched slopes and frozen trees blend with the fading light, leaving an indelible impression of nature's grandeur.
-Two travelers cross a footbridge over a small creek in the foreground.”
+Two travelers cross a footbridge over a small creek in the foreground."
 :::

 ::: bad
 Figure: Bad example - this is too long
 :::

 ::: greybox
-“A snowy mountain landscape at sunset with warm hues”
+"A snowy mountain landscape at sunset with warm hues"
 :::

 ::: good
-Figure: Good example - a detailed description will provide the AI with specific elements to incorporate, resulting in a more accurate image
+Figure: Good example - A detailed description will provide the AI with specific elements to incorporate, resulting in a more accurate image
 :::

 ## Recommended Tools